RealOrangeOne/ansible-kconfig/README.md

 ## Requirements

-This module works by wrapping `kreadconfig5` and `kwriteconfig5`.
+This module works by wrapping `kreadconfig` and `kwriteconfig` (KDE 5 and 6 variants, eg `kreadconfig6`).
 These need to be installed and on your `$PATH`.
 THey should come with any KDE install.

 ## Installation